Sabari-Vasan-SM/ConsultancyProjectFIN/README.md

 ✉️ SMS Notifications for order status updates

 🤝 Contributions Welcome!
 Feel free to fork this repo, create a new branch, and submit a pull request.
 Help us improve the smart retail experience! 💪

-📊 Reports – View charts and analytics for sales and performance

-📲 Process Online Orders – Manage and fulfill incoming orders